 The brainchild of Julian Gollop and other assorted MicroProse personnel, UFO: Enemy Unknown is a strategy game produced in 1993 and unleashed upon the European gaming public.
 A year later, it jumped the pond to grace American players as X-COM: UFO Defensenote name changed due to a naming rights conflict with an obscure 1989 flight simulator by subLOGIC called UFO.X-COM puts the player in command of an eXtraterrestrial COMbat unit charged with protecting Earth from an alien threat, while also managing resources and researching captured alien technology in the process.
-The game consists of a hybrid of Real Time Strategy (improving X-COM's overall condition and catching UFOs as they land — or crashing them yourself) and Turn Based Tactics (exploring crash sites, stopping terror attacks, and defending and assaulting bases).The X-COM legacy is a not solo act, however.
+The game consists of a hybrid of Real-Time Strategy (improving X-COM's overall condition and catching UFOs by either storming their landing sites or shooting them down) and Turn Based Tactics (exploring crash sites, stopping terror attacks, and defending and assaulting bases).The X-COM legacy is a not solo act, however.
 While Gollop's team set to work on a sequel called X-COM: Apocalypse, an in-house crew at MicroProse beat him to the punch with X-COM: Terror from the Deep in 1995, a Mission Pack Sequel created to satiate player demand for more alien-assaulting action.
-Apocalypse.
+Apocalypse was released in 1997 to average reception, and included the option to play in real-time.
 The last days of MicroProse (and its acquisition by Hasbro Interactive) saw X-COM have two Genre Shifted offerings: X-COM: Interceptor (1998), which kept the base management elements while swapping out the strategy missions for space-bound Flight Simulator action, and X-COM: Enforcer (2001), which ditched the strategy part outright to make a First-Person Shooter running parallel to the timeline of UFO Defense.After that, the possibility of a future X-COM game became uncertain due to the licensing passing between various companies.
 The earlier games spawned a number of mods and remake attempts.
 Various Spiritual Successors also emerged, such as UFO: Aftermath and its sequels Aftershock and Afterlight (unrelated to the original UFO name, listed above).
 Another, Rebelstar: Tactical Command, came out on the Game Boy Advance along with Laser Squad: Nemesis (in and of itself a sequel to X-COM's own predecessor Laser Squad) and UFO: Extraterrestrials which is almost an exact remake of the original game.
 Fans have also made their own remakes, most notably OpenXcom, UFO: Alien Invasion and Xenonauts.In 2010, the company 2K Marin announced that they were developing a Continuity Reboot of the series: a First-Person Shooter set exclusively in the USA in The Fifties.
 The fandom's negative response to the reboot was heavy enough that, instead, a game studio called Firaxis Games (a subsidiary of 2K and developers of the Civilization series) was tasked with creating a new game closer in-line with the original X-COM.
 The result was XCOM: Enemy Unknown.
 The original FPS reboot was Re Tooled into a third-person tactical shooter called The Bureau: XCOM Declassified, intended as a prequel to Enemy Unknown (the game's three separate iterations are documented here).

 X-COM provides examples of the following tropes: